Aerospace and Ocean Engineering

 The university reserves the right to modify requirements in a degree program.
 However, the university will not alter degree requirements less than two years from the expected graduation year unless there is a transition plan for students already in the degree program.

-Solving engineering problems using numerical methods and software, truncation and round-off error, root finding, linear and polynomial regression, interpolation, splines, numerical inegration, numerical differentiation, solution of linear simultaneous equations.
+Solving engineering problems using numerical methods and software, truncation and round-off error, root finding, linear and polynomial regression, interpolation, splines, numerical integration, numerical differentiation, solution of linear simultaneous equations.
 A grade of C- or better is required in the prerequisite.
-Pre: ENGE 1114 or ENGE 1216 or ENGE 1434.
+Pre: ENGE 1114 or ENGE 1216 or ENGE 1434 or ENGE 1414.
 (2H,1.5L,2C)

 2204: INTRODUCTION TO OCEAN ENGINEERING

 Introduction to the design of ocean vehicles and offshore structures.
 Buoyancy.
 Hull geometry, body plan drawing, coefficients of form.
 Hydrostatic calculations.
 Intact and damaged stability of ocean vehicles and offshore structures.
 Large angle stability.
 Stability criteria for design and related rules and regulations.
 Marine economics.
 Pre: ENGE 1216, PHYS 2305.
 Co: MATH 2204.
 (3H,3C)

 2664 (ECE 2164): EXPLORATION OF THE SPACE ENVIRONMENT

 This introductory course covers a broad range of scientific, engineering, and societal aspects associated with the exploration and technological exploitation of space.
 Topics covered include: science of the space environment, space weather hazards and societal impacts, orbital mechanics and rocket propulsion, spacecraft subsystems, applications of space-based technologies.
 (3H,3C)

 3014: FLUID DYNAMICS FOR AEROSPACE AND OCEAN ENGINEERS